 - Result: 50/50 split

 “Even if it does win, is it worth double the price?
-No.”most seasoned bourbon drinker who took the tasting
+No.” – the most seasoned bourbon drinker who took the tasting

 When push comes to shove, a blind tasting is always a good idea to put all that hype into perspective.
-At the end of the day, of the eight tasters, three of them had OGD114 as their top pick overall, and two more went with the Evan Williams BiB as their top, giving an overall majority to the cheaper bottles.
+Of the eight tasters, three had OGD114 as their top pick, and two more went with the Evan Williams BiB as their top, giving an overall majority to the cheaper bottles.

 So next time you see that new, shiny, $60+ bottle on the top shelf of your favorite liquor store, the one you’ve seen hyped up by everybody, don’t forget the middle and bottom shelves.
-Chances are you’re going to find a hell of a hype-free bottle down there.
+Chances are you’ll find a hell of a hype-free bottle down there.